Kardomah Cafés: In popular culture

 A branch in the fictional town of Milford is one of the meeting places used by Alec and Laura in the 1945 film Brief Encounter.
 It was created on a studio set.

 Liverpool's Kardomah Cafe gained popularity for the 1983 song "Kardomah Cafe" by local group The Cherry Boys.
 This branch was also used by the Beatles, and the many Merseybeat groups of the 1960s, who played in the nearby Cavern Club.

+The London Kardomah on Piccadilly features in several novels by the author Barbara Pym.
+She liked the cosy basement there and it became one of her favourite cafes.